WakiMak/trentent.github.io-forked/_posts/2015-03-20-citrix-pvs-target-device-update-script.md

   - Target Device

 ---
-Saman and I have created a Citrix PVS update script we use and run each time we update a PVS target device. Â This script has been generated after finding numerous issues that needed to be fixed after updating a PVS image. Â It includes fixes to issues with AppV5, PVS, & 6.5, etc.
+Saman and I have created a Citrix PVS update script we use and run each time we update a PVS target device.
+This script has been generated after finding numerous issues that needed to be fixed after updating a PVS image.
+It includes fixes to issues with AppV5, PVS, & 6.5, etc.

 We also made the script to be able to be run automatically by accepting command-line parameters so that we can use it to do Windows Updates with PVS's automatic vDisk update feature.

-I've removed email addresses and some specific application fixes that would only be relevant to our environment. Â So I've tried to generalize this the best I can. Â We tried to make this script dynamic so if you have a vDisk without AppV it will skip the features that require AppV, skip 64bit only features, etc.
+I've removed email addresses and some specific application fixes that would only be relevant to our environment.
+So I've tried to generalize this the best I can.
+We tried to make this script dynamic so if you have a vDisk without AppV it will skip the features that require AppV, skip 64bit only features, etc.

 I will post the supplemental scripts in more posts.